COVID-19 We are currently in Alert Level 1. Find out what this means for Council services... Read more

-The Community Boards and Ward Advisory Board have money available for grants to non-profit community-based organisations, registered charities or incorporated societies.
+The Community Boards have money available for grants to non-profit community-based organisations, registered charities or incorporated societies.

 Applications received at least three weeks before the Board's meeting, otherwise it will not be considered until the Board's following meeting which in some cases could be a few months.

 Please take time to read when the Boards consider applications at each of their meetings.
 To make sure applications are received in time - see the Meetings calendar page for meeting dates.

 The detailed grant criteria can be found in the application forms.